davidtucker/davidtucker-blog/contents/colophon/index.md

 This site was built on [Wintersmith](http://jnordberg.github.com/wintersmith/), a NodeJS static site generator created by [Johan Nordberg](https://github.com/jnordberg).
 It uses [Nunjucks](http://nunjucks.jlongster.com/) for templating with the [wintersmith-nunjucks](https://github.com/jbuck/wintersmith-nunjucks) plugin created by [Jon Buckley](https://github.com/jbuck).
 The site uses sematically-accurate HTML5 and CSS3 styling.

 The site's responsive grid is based on [Foundation 4](http://foundation.zurb.com/) by [Zurb](http://zurb.com/) (which in turn uses [SASS](http://sass-lang.com/)).
-There are many parts of foundation that are not used, but I did take advantage of the grid, modular-scale for typography, and provided mixins.
+There are many parts of foundation that are not used, but I did take advantage of the grid and some provided mixins.

 ## Typography